Monitoring and Evaluation

 - Semi-annual progress report: A 3-5 page document submitted to WDF Secretariat twice per year by the partner focusing on implementation of activities, major achievements, problems faced and solutions found

-- Cash flow report: Cash flow reports are submitted submitted to WDF Secretariat twice per year by the partner detailing amounts received, expenditure to date, as well as balance in the account
+- Cash flow report: Cash flow reports are submitted to WDF Secretariat twice per year by the partner detailing amounts received, expenditure to date, as well as balance in the account

 - External audited accounts: All projects are required to submit annual audited accounts performed by external, registered auditors, and final audited accounts for the project performed by external, registered auditors